Hyperion (comics)

-Hyperion is a character appearing in American comic books published by Marvel Comics, of which there are several notable versions.
+Hyperion is a superhero appearing in American comic books published by Marvel Comics, of which there are several notable versions.
 Created by writer Roy Thomas and artist Sal Buscema, the original Hyperion made his debut in The Avengers #69 (October 1969).
 The alternate versions are each from a different dimension of the Marvel Multiverse, and consist of both heroes and villains.
 Thomas says that the character was intended as a pastiche of DC's iconic hero Superman.

-The first Hyperion, Zhib-Ran, was a member of Squadron Sinister, a team created by the Grandmaster to fight against a team of Avengers gathered by the time travelling Kang.
-Two years after the character's first appearance, a heroic version appeared as a founding member of the alternate-reality Squadron Supreme.
+The first Hyperion, Zhib-Ran, was a member of Squadron Sinister, a team that the Grandmaster created to fight against a team of Avengers gathered by the time travelling Kang.
+Two years after the character's first appearance, a heroic version appeared as one of the founding members of the alternate-reality Squadron Supreme.
 This incarnation of the character was a major character in the 1985 series Squadron Supreme, which fleshed out the characterization of Hyperion and the other Squadron Supreme members.
-In 2003 Marvel Comics launched Supreme Power, a new take on the Squadron Supreme universe, where Hyperion is raised by the United States government to be a super-powered operative.
-Yet another alternate Hyperion joined the Avengers and later the Earth-616 version of the Squadron Supreme.
+In 2003, Marvel Comics launched Supreme Power, a new take on the Squadron Supreme universe, where Hyperion is raised by the United States government to be a super-powered operative.
+Yet another alternate Hyperion joined the Avengers and later the Squadron Supreme from Earth-616.

+Creation

+Thomas spoke in depth on the character's creation stating, "The first of the 4 members of the Squadron Sinister I designed for THE AVENGERS, to be an evil counterpart of Superman, kind of a parody/homage.
+I took the name from the Greek sun god, by way of the Shakespearean quote from Hamlet: "...that was to this, Hyperion to a satyr."
+I made sure that every costume line on Hyperion was different from those on Superman... boots, belt, length of sleeves, face mask, etc. And I gave him a cape that only attached to one shoulder, after the look of a 1940s character called Dyna-Man in a Harry Chesler comic."